matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 service account, group or domain.

 131) You are running an app in VM instance storing its data on a persistent data storage.
 You are taking snapshots every 48 hours.
-If the VM instance crashes, you can manually bring it back up inj 45 minutes from snapshot.
+If the VM instance crashes, you can manually bring it back up in 45 minutes from snapshot.
 What is your RTO and RPO?
 Answer: RTO (Recovery Time Objective): 45 minutes.
 RPO (Recovery Point Objective): 48 hours.